rakeshreddyravula9-lgtm/fast-learning/PROJECT_SUMMARY.md

-# AI Chatbot Platform - Project Summary
+# Fast Learning - Project Summary

 ## 🎯 Project Overview

-**AI Chatbot Platform** is a sophisticated, production-ready conversational AI system modeled after ChatGPT.
-Built with Flask and modern web technologies, it provides an intuitive chat interface with real-time AI responses, conversation management, and support for multiple AI models.
+**Fast Learning** is a sophisticated, production-ready conversational AI learning system modeled after ChatGPT.
+Built with Flask and modern web technologies, it provides an intuitive chat interface with real-time AI responses, conversation management, and support for multiple AI models to accelerate learning.

 ## ✨ Key Highlights